enso-org/enso/doc/java-style-guide.md

 ## Program Design
 Any good style guide goes beyond purely stylistic rules, and also talks about design styles to use in code.

-### Safety
-It is incredibly important that we can trust the code that we use, and hence we tend to disallow the definition of unsafe functions in our public API.
-When defining an unsafe function, you must account for the following:

-- It must be named `unsafeX`.
-- Unsafe functions should only be used in the minimal scope in which it can be shown correct, not in larger pieces of code.
-- Unsafe function definition must be accompanied by a source note explaining why it is not defined safely (e.g. performance).
-- Unsafe function usage must be accompanied by a source note explaining why this usage of it is safe.

-Furthermore, we do not allow for code containing pattern matches that can fail.

 ### Testing and Benchmarking
 New code should always be accompanied by tests.
 These can be unit, integration,